-All projects were scored on the rate of successful exits as well as the rate of unsuccessful exits (exits to shelter, "the streets", or "unknown" situations) based on data from Q23c of the HUD CoC APR in HMIS (or APR from DV comparable database).
-For PSH, persons who remained in housing as of the last day of the review period were also included-this data comes from Q22a1 of the CoC APR.
-This criterion is worth 6 out of 93 total points.
-2) Projects were scored on the length of time to housing based on the "housing type" (site-based or tenantbased) rather than the project type.
-Projects were scored using data from Q22c of the CoC Annual Progress Report (APR).
-This criterion is worth 8 out of 93 total points.
-3) The CoC evaluation scoring tool was updated this year to include three "severity of need" categories based on areas of focus for the CoC using data from the CoC APR.
+- 1)All projects were scored on the rate of successful exits as well as the rate of unsuccessful exits (exits to shelter, "the streets", or "unknown" situations) based on data from Q23c of the HUD CoC APR in HMIS.
+For PSH persons that remained in housing as of the last day of the review period were also included -this data comes from Q22a1 of the CoC APR. - 2)Projects were scored on the length of time to housing based on the "housing type" (site-based or tenant-based) rather than the project type.
+Projects were scored using data from Q22c of the CoC APR. - 3)The CoC evaluation scoring tool was updated this year to include three "severity of need" categories based on areas of focus for the CoC using data from the CoC APR.
 The three categories are adults with zero income at entry (Q18), adults reporting domestic violence history (Q14a), and adults entering projects from a place not meant for human habitation (Q15).
-Projects were awarded points proportionately by multiplying the total possible points (2) for each category) by the number of persons served during the reporting period that meet the condition.
+Projects were awarded points proportionately by multiplying the total possible points (2 for each category) by the number of persons served during the report period that meet the condition.
 Projects could earn up to 6 additional points for serving these populations.
 We decided to award these as bonus points as providers expressed concern, they do not necessarily have control over who enters their projects as referrals come from the Coordinated Entry System.
-Placement is determined using the CoC's "By-Name List" which tracks priority for households in need based on their housing barrier score determined by the CoC's scoring tool.
-4) The PAR committee utilizes an objective application & evaluation scoring tool to assess project effectiveness in working with the most vulnerable or hardest to serve populations throughout all geographical areas of CoC.
+Placement is determined using the CoC's "By-Name List" which tracks priority for households in need based on their housing barrier score determined by the CoC's scoring tool. - 4)The PAR committee utilizes objective application & evaluation scoring tool to assess project effectiveness in working with the most vulnerable or hardest to serve populations throughout all geographical areas of CoC.
 Projects were awarded bonus points as described in number 3 to help offset poor performance due to serving households with higher barriers.
-Consideration for adjustments was also provided based on one-on-one conversations with providers during the appeal process if adequate documentation was provided.
+Consideration for adjustments were also provided based on one-on-one conversations with providers during the appeal process if adequate documentation was provided.

+1E-3.
+Advancing Racial Equity through Participation of Over-Represented Populations in the Local Competition Review and Ranking Process.
 NOFO Section V.B.2.e.

-NOTO Section V.D.Z.e.

-D

-Describe in the field below:

-how your CoC used the input from persons of different races and ethnicities, particularly those over-represented in the local homelessness population, to determine the rating factors used to review project applications;

-how your CoC included persons of different races and ethnicities, particularly those over- represented in the local homelessness population in the review, selection, and ranking process; and

-3. how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.
+Describe in the field below: 1. how your CoC used the input from persons of different races and ethnicities, particularly those over-represented in the local homelessness population, to determine the rating factors used to review project applications; 2. how your CoC included persons of different races and ethnicities, particularly those over- represented in the local homelessness population in the review, selection, and ranking process; and 3. how your CoC rated and ranked projects based on the degree to which their project has identified any barriers to participation (e.g., lack of outreach) faced by persons of different races and ethnicities, particularly those over-represented in the local homelessness population, and has taken or will take steps to eliminate the identified barriers.